Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: analysis of ground state

-\textit{Quantum effects}. --- We now introduce a quantum tunneling of protons $t_\textrm{pro}\neq0,$ which will lift the macroscopic degeneracy of the classical ground states in the same way as in the quantum spin ice~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.
-We can treat the effects of $t_\textrm{pro}$ perturbatively when $|t_\textrm{pro}|/J_\textrm{pro} \ll 1$ by using the degenerate perturbation theory.
-The condition $|t_\textrm{el}|/g\ll 1$ makes a physical picture clear, though essentially the same argument is true for a moderate $t_\textrm{el}.$ Then, if a proton moves from its ground state position breaking the ice rule, a hole in the nearby tetrahedron will be pushed away from the proton because of the repulsive interaction $g$ between them.
+We now introduce a quantum tunneling of protons $t_\textrm{pro}\neq0,$ which will lift the macroscopic degeneracy of the classical ground states in the same way as in the quantum spin ice~\cite{Balents2010qsl,Savary2016,Moessner2003,Hermele2004,CastroNeto2006,Shannon2012}.
+We can treat the effects of $t_\textrm{pro}$ when $|t_\textrm{pro}|/J_\textrm{pro} \ll 1$ by using the degenerate perturbation theory.
+Though essentially the same argument is true for a moderate $t_\textrm{el},$ we assume the condition $|t_\textrm{el}|/g\ll 1,$ which makes a physical picture clear.
+Then, if a proton moves from its ground state position to break the ice rule, a hole in the nearby tetrahedron will be pushed away from the proton because of the repulsive interaction $g$ between them.
 In this way, the proton motion is always accompanied by the hole hopping inside a tetrahedron and vice versa.
-We note that such a charge-correlated hopping leads to an effective coupling between spins and protons despite the absence of an explicit spin-orbit interaction because holes form valence bond pairs due to the magnetic interaction $J_\textrm{el}.$ A nontrivial contribution appears from the 6th-order perturbation in $t_\textrm{pro}/J_\textrm{pro}$.
+We note that such a charge-correlated hopping leads to effective coupling between spins and protons despite the absence of an explicit spin-orbit interaction.
+In this sense, spin fluctuations and proton fluctuations are tightly connected with each other, which will eventually lead to the QSDL state.
+A nontrivial contribution appears from the 6th-order perturbation in $t_\textrm{pro}/J_\textrm{pro}$.
 This process results in the following effective Hamiltonian in addition to a constant energy shift of the degenerate ground states,